[HISTORY: Adopted by the County Council of Talbot County 7-11-2000 by Bill No. 766. Amendments noted where applicable.]

 All costs incurred by the County in the development of the project, including administrative costs, legal fees, and financing costs, shall be reimbursed to the County in accordance with the pro rata distribution proposed in the petition by the property owners proposing or comprising the sanitary sewer construction district.
 All costs incurred by the property owners in the development of the project, including feasibility studies and design costs, shall be borne directly by the property owners but may be included in the overall project financing if the sanitary construction district is approved.
 The County may establish a predevelopment improvement fund, wherein benefit assessments are charged and funds accrued before incurring costs, or create a post-development benefit assessment of lump sum or amortized costs, at such rate and term as authorized by the County Council.

-At such point, prior to construction, that the costs of the project can be reasonably estimated, the County Council shall conduct a public meeting, of which all property owners in the sanitary sewer construction district shall be notified in writing and which shall be publicly advertised for two consecutive weeks in a newspaper of general circulation in the County.
+At such point, prior to construction, that the costs of the project can be reasonably estimated, the County Council shall conduct a public meeting, of which all property owners in the sanitary sewer construction district shall be notified, in writing, and which shall be publicly advertised for two consecutive weeks in a newspaper of general circulation in the County.
 At the meeting, the property owners shall be advised of the costs of the development and shall indicate, based on a majority consensus, whether the project should proceed.
 After conducting the meeting and receiving public comments and the recommendations of the County Engineer and other reviewing County officials, the Council shall determine whether or not to proceed with the proposed project.

 Upon approval of the costs and authorization by the County Council, the County Council shall delineate the sanitary sewer construction district boundaries.
 All properties within the sanitary sewer construction district boundaries will be required to participate in the project.
 The project shall proceed in accordance with the provisions of the executed sanitary sewer construction or public works agreement, which shall include a maximum time period for project completion, transfer provisions for all properties, rights, and interests necessary for the project, and benefit assessments to each property in accordance with the pro rata distribution proposed in the petition.
 If the project is not completed as specified, any newly acquired properties shall be returned to their former owners and any easements or rights-of-way associated with the project shall be released to the source properties.

 If the project is financed by the County, benefit assessments shall be levied by the County upon all real property in the sanitary sewer construction district.
-The benefit charge shall be sufficient to reimburse the County for all costs incurred for the project, including the principle and interest payments on any debt created by the County to finance the costs of the project.
+The benefit charge shall be sufficient to reimburse the County for all costs incurred for the project, including the principal and interest payments on any debt created by the County to finance the costs of the project.
 Benefit assessments shall be prorated according to current property value assessments, or alternate cost-sharing arrangement approved by the County Council, for all properties included in the sanitary sewer construction district.
 The benefit assessment shall be a lien upon the real property against which it is assessed.
 Its duration and amount shall be recorded in the land records of Talbot County, and it shall be collectible in the same manner as real estate taxes assessed against the property.
 Failure to record the benefit assessment among the land records shall not affect its validity or enforceability.

 Upon satisfactory completion and acceptance of the project, including execution and recordation of all deeds or other instruments necessary to transfer all property interests required for the construction, repair, and maintenance of the system, it shall be incorporated into and become part of the public sanitary sewer system owned by the County.
-At such time the County shall assume full responsibility for maintenance and repair of the system except to the extent any sanitary sewer construction agreement provides otherwise.
+At such time, the County shall assume full responsibility for maintenance and repair of the system except to the extent any sanitary sewer construction agreement provides otherwise.

 The County may construct, extend, modify, or upgrade any public sanitary sewer or related facility without establishing a sanitary sewer construction district if the County Council considers such action necessary or proper to promote the public heath, safety, or welfare.